swiss-transplant-cohort-study/3LC-user-manual/docs/source/lab.rst

 May 2024, the following values have been added:

-*	null in all hla variables, used to be only in hladrb35
+*	"null" in all hla variables, used to be only in hladrb35
-*	DP135, rare but important to report
+*	"DP135", rare but important to report
-*	DP80, rare but important to report
+*	"DP80", rare but important to report
-*	DP1448, rare but important to report
+*	"DP1448", rare but important to report
-*	DP40, rare but important to report
+*	"DP40", rare but important to report
-*	DP257, rare but important to report
+*	"DP257, rare but important to report
-*	DP350, rare but important to report
+*	"DP350", rare but important to report
-*	DP849, rare but important to report
+*	"DP849", rare but important to report
-*	DP702, rare but important to report
+*	"DP702", rare but important to report
-*	DP1448, rare but important to report
+*	"DP1448", rare but important to report
-*	DP417, rare but important to report
+*	"DP417", rare but important to report
-*	- , value with a specific meaning, it occurs in case of homozygous
+*	"-" , value with a specific meaning, it occurs in case of homozygous

 DSA